alissonperez/gpt-pr/README.md

 ```

 3. Answer the questions.
 At the end, you'll receive the URL of a freshly opened PR.

+## Contributing and Feedback

+We welcome your contributions and feedback to help improve GPT-PR!
+Here’s how you can get involved:

+### Open Issues

+- **Feature Requests**: Have an idea for a new feature?
+We’d love to hear it!
+Open an issue to request new features or enhancements.
+- **Bug Reports**: Encountered a bug?
+Let us know by opening an issue with detailed information so we can fix it.
+- **General Feedback**: Any other suggestions or feedback?
+Feel free to share your thoughts.

+To open an issue, go to the [Issues](https://github.com/your-repo/gpt-pr/issues) section of our GitHub repository.
+Your contributions are very welcome and highly appreciated!

+More details about it at our [CONTRIBUTING](./CONTRIBUTING.md) guide.

 ## Table of Contents